Posted by Grace Massa Langlois on Friday, 3rd December 2010

 - Serve with a dollop of Sweetened Cream and decorated with Chocolate Curls.

-Tags: afternoon tea, beer desserts, brownies, cake, cakes, chocolate, chocolate cake, chocolate cupcakes, chocolate dessert, chocolate frosting, cream cheese, cupcakes, dessert, desserts, frosting, gourmet cupcakes, individual dessert, individual desserts, mini cakes, quick desserts, small cakes
+Tags: afternoon tea, beer desserts, brownies, cake, cakes, chocolate, chocolate cake, chocolate cupcakes, chocolate dessert, chocolate desserts, chocolate frosting, chocolate recipes, cream cheese, cream cheese recipes, cupcakes, dessert, desserts, frosting, gourmet cupcakes, Guinness recipes, individual dessert, individual desserts, mini cakes, quick desserts, small cakes